awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 Improved support for the `threading` library.
 The application SDK doesn't block other threads while waiting for inference with `node.call`.

+Removed unused components to reduce size of application container images.

 **Release date**: 2022-03-29

 **Application SDK**: 1.1.0